blockchainapis/docs/docs/tutorial/getting-started/getting-started.md

 </TabItem>
 </Tabs>

-The, we will print all of the values:
+Then, we will print all the values:

 <Tabs groupId="programming-language" queryString>
 <TabItem value="python" label="Python">